TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/reject.md

 ---
-title: reject
+title: Reject
-slug: reject
-type: output
-status: stable
-categories: ["Utility"]
+description: Explains an overview of the reject output
+tags: [ "Tyk Streams", "Stream Processors", "Outputs", "Reject" ]
 ---

 Rejects all messages, treating them as though the output destination failed to publish them.